AI & Privacy

 FunctionGemma (270M Parameters)

-Google's Gemma 3 variant fine-tuned for function calling.
+Google's Gemma 3 variant fine-tuned for function calling, enabling reliable tool use in agents.

 Key Specifications: